Explore the Mediterranean: A Guide to Vibrant Festivals

 2. La Festa di San Giovanni, Italy

-Join the lively celebrations in Florence during La Festa di San Giovanni, celebrated on June 24th.
+Join the lively celebrations in Florence during La Festa di San Giovanni on June 24th.
 This festival pays tribute to St. John the Baptist, mixing religious ceremonies with vibrant festivities that draw in tourists and locals alike.

-The event features medieval games that involve archery and other historical contests, along with exhilarating street performances.
+The event features medieval games like archery and other historical contests, along with exhilarating street performances.
 As night falls, the sky lights up with a spectacular fireworks display over the Ponte Vecchio.
 In 2022, around 100,000 attendees filled the streets, making it an essential part of Florence’s cultural landscape.

 Accommodations for La Festa di San Giovanni